-HTR High Tech Racing is available fre in Google Play, but with numerous in-app purchases, and is normally priced at $0.99 in the Amazon Appstore.
-As we've noted before, there are sometimes differences in pricing and availability between the two marketplaces.
+Bedside Alarm Clock is priced at $1.99 in Google Play; it is normally priced at $1.99 in the Amazon Appstore.
+As we've noted before, there are sometimes differences in pricing between the two marketplaces.

 what it means to developers.

 Amazon.com opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
 Microsoft has filed an appeal against that trademark, saying the term is too generic.
 Amazon.com has responded to the lawsuit in the same manner.